nicoRogalski/cng-hello-backend/README.md

 ## 5. To be done:

 ### Rest
 - Add api as generated from openapi.yml
-- Routing should be done in specific handlers

 ### Testing
 - Apply testing for endpoints and services